-INSTRUCTIONS FOR FAXING/SCANNING HOURS: When faxing/scanning clinic hours, follow up immediately, with a call or email to Mrs. Ross or Nicky to ensure to that hours have been received.
-Only fax/scanned supervised signed, completed forms.
-Original hour sheets are to follow within seven days of received faxed documentation, if they are to be counted toward the 400 hours needed for certification.
-If a longer period is needed, contact Mrs. Ross to make such arrangements.
+INSTRUCTIONS FOR FAXING/SCANNING HOURS: Documents received via scan are preferred over faxed documents.
+When scanning/faxing clinic hours and practicum documentation, follow up immediately, with a call or email to Ms. Phillips-Embden or Ms. Pair to ensure that hours have been received.
+Only scan/fax supervised signed, completed forms.
+Original hour sheets are to follow within seven days after the last day of scheduled practicum if they are to be counted toward the 400 hours needed for certification.
+If a more extended period is needed, contact Ms. Phillips-Embden to make such arrangements.